GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 At each time step $t$, the agent is offered to observe the environment's state $s_t$.
 It then has to select an action so as to maximize the future accumulated rewards.
 In response to this action, the environment communicates the reward signal $r_t$ to the agent and transitions to a new state $s_(t+1)$ (@fig:rl:rl_intro:rl_schema).
-In this section, we briefly introduce the main concepts and notations required to further formalize this process and the relevant #acr("RL") algorithms.
+This section briefly introduces the main concepts and notations required to further formalize this process and the relevant #acr("RL") algorithms.

 #figure(
   image(